 \subsection{CSI and In-Block Feedback}

-The motivation for modeling CSI as independent of the messages is simplicity: if one uses only pilot symbols to estimate the $H_i$ in \eqref{eq:block-fading}, for example, then the independence is valid and the capacity analysis may be tractable.
-However, to improve performance one can implement data and parameter estimation jointly, and one can actively adjust the transmit symbols $X_{i\ell}$ based on the past received symbols $Y_{ik}$, $k=1,\dots,\ell-1$, if \emph{in-block feedback} is available.\footnote{Recall that across-block feedback does not increase capacity if the state processes are memoryless~\cite[Remark~16]{Kramer14}.} An information theory for such feedback was developed in~\cite{Kramer14} where the main challenge is that code design is based on adaptive codewords which are more sophisticated than the usual codewords.
+The motivation for modeling CSI as independent of the messages is simplicity.
+If one uses only pilot symbols to estimate the $H_i$ in \eqref{eq:block-fading}, for example, then the independence is valid, and the capacity analysis may be tractable.
+However, to improve performance, one can implement data and parameter estimation jointly, and one can actively adjust the transmit symbols $X_{i\ell}$ using past received symbols $Y_{ik}$, $k=1,\dots,\ell-1$, if \emph{in-block feedback} is available.\footnote{Across-block feedback does not increase capacity if the state processes are memoryless; see~\cite[Remark~16]{Kramer14}.} An information theory for such feedback was developed in~\cite{Kramer14}, where a challenge is that code design is based on adaptive codewords that are more sophisticated than conventional codewords.

 For example, suppose the CSIR is $S_{Ri}=H_i$.
-One might expect that the optimal signaling is CSCG and the capacity is an average of $\log(1+\text{SNR})$ terms, where SNR is a signal-to-noise ratio.
-However, this simplification is based on constraints, e.g., that the CSIT is a function of the CSIR and that the $X_{i\ell}$ cannot influence future CSIT.
-The former constraint falls into the class of models in Sec.~\ref{subsec:block-fading} and can be realistic, e.g., if the receiver quantizes a pilot-based estimate of $H_i$ and sends the quantization bits to the transmitter via a low-latency and reliable feedback link.
-The latter constraint is unrealistic in general.
+Then, one might expect that CSCG signaling is optimal, and the capacity is an average of $\log(1+\text{SNR})$ terms, where SNR is a signal-to-noise ratio.
+However, this simplification is based on constraints, e.g., that the CSIT is a function of the CSIR and that the $X_{i\ell}$ cannot influence the CSIT.
+The former constraint can be realistic, e.g., if the receiver quantizes a pilot-based estimate of $H_i$ and sends the quantization bits to the transmitter via a low-latency and reliable feedback link.
+On the other hand, the latter constraint is unrealistic in general.